-Can guinea pigs eat green apples?
 Guinea pigs can eat green apples, but only as a treat.
-Green apples are packed with good nutrients for your guinea pig, but they also contain sugar and are slightly sour.
-For these reasons, green apples need to be moderated because they can cause severe problems for your guinea pigs in large serving sizes.
+Green apples are packed with good nutrients for guinea pigs, but they also contain sugar and are slightly sour.
+For these reasons, they should only be given in moderation.

 Are Green Apples Good for Guinea Pigs? | Health Benefits